• Skip to main content

 • 2 medium potatoes peeled, cubed

-• 2 parsley and dill each, finely chopped
+• 2 tablespoons parsley and dill each, finely chopped

 • 1 tablespoon oil and butter each